-The use of virtual desktops intended for productivity tool users as well as those working remotely are now a common occurrence.
-These technologies are evolving rapidly to extent their use, particularly in professions where intensive applications have made migration a delicate process until now.
+The use of virtual desktops intended for production tool users as well as those working remotely have become democratized.
+These technologies are evolving rapidly to expand their uses, particularly in professions where intensive applications made migration a delicate process until now.

-Recent technological advances enabling professionals to take advantage of high performance virtual desktops are linked to graphic cards especially made for such use, like the NVIDIA K2, which is available at OVH and compatible with virtualization solutions offered by VMware and Citrix.
+Recent technological advances are enabling professionals to take advantage of high performance virtual desktops linked to graphic cards for this specific use, like the NVIDIA K2, which is available at OVH and compatible with virtualization solutions offered by VMware and Citrix.

 Here are some example use cases and their relative applications:

-Design, with needs that revolve around software suites and the ability to manipulate 3D element such as SolidWorks, Autodesk Maya, and 3ds Max types.
+Design, with needs centered on software suites and the ability to manipulate 3D element such as SolidWorks, Autodesk Maya, and 3ds Max types.

-Powerful office automation, featuring office suite users - including PowerPoint, as well as professionals who need to review the work of designers, for example in SolidWorks View.
+Office power, office suite consumers including PowerPoint users and professionals which have the need to review the work of designers, for example in SolidWorks View.

 Creative/Studio, which requires resources for photo/video centric content applications like Adobe Premiere Pro or Photoshop.

-The K1 and K2, Kepler generation, provide allocated GPUs used in the form of vGPUs by virtual desktop solutions (see the box below).
-The K2 cards are already available on our Big HG servers, allowing customers to build virtual desktop infrastructures as well as work stations with the power to run resource intensive applications.
+The K1 and K2, Kepler generation, provide allocated GPUs which are utilized in the form of vGPUs by virtual desktop solutions (see the box below).
+The K2 cards are already available on our Big HG servers, allowing customers to build virtual desktop infrastructures as well as work stations which have the power to run resource intensive applications.

 The use of GPU cards permits many professions which were previously limited by applications requiring superior performance, to accelerate the adoption of virtual desktops.

 Taking things even further, NVIDIA announced last summer at VMworld San Francisco, GRID 2.0, its latest solution dedicated to virtual desktops, which comes in two variety of cards, the M6 and the M60, and this time with Maxwell GPU architecture.